bensadeh/circumflex/README.md

 ## Features
 - Overview of top submissions
 - View comments in `less`
-  * Comments are wrapped, color-indented and formatted
+  * Comments are wrapped and color-indented
+  * Text is properly formatted, including italics, hyperlinks and code blocks
   * OP and moderators are labelled

 <p align="center">